 Elements of the groundwater monitoring program include installing monitoring wells; planning and scheduling; developing and following quality assurance procedures; collecting and analyzing samples; verifying, validating, and interpreting data; and reporting.
-Monitoring wells are used to evaluate BNL's progress in restoring groundwater quality, to comply with regulatory permit requirements, to monitor active research and support facilities, and to assess the quality of groundwater that enters and exits the site.
+Monitoring wells are used to evaluate BNL's progress in restoring groundwater quality, comply with regulatory permit requirements, monitor active research and support facilities, and assess the quality of groundwater that enters and exits the site.

 The Laboratory monitors research and support facilities where there is a potential for environmental impact, as well as areas where past waste handling practices or accidental spills have already degraded groundwater quality.
 The groundwater beneath the site is classified by New York State as Class GA groundwater, which is defined as a source of potable water.
-Federal drinking water standards (DWS), New York State DWS, and New York State Ambient Water Quality Standards (NYS AWQS) for Class GA groundwater are used as goals for groundwater protection and remediation.
-BNL evaluates the potential impact of radiological and nonradiological contamination by comparing analytical results to the standards.
+Federal drinking water standards (DWS), New York State DWS, and New York State Ambient Water Quality Standards for Class GA groundwater are used as goals for groundwater protection and remediation.
+BNL evaluates the potential impact of radiological and non-radiological contamination by comparing analytical results to the standards.
 Contaminant concentrations that are below the standards are also compared to background values to evaluate the potential effects of facility operations.
-The detection of even low concentrations of facility-specific VOCs or radionuclides may provide important early indications of a contaminant release and allow for timely identification and remediation of the source.
+The detection of even low concentrations of facilityspecific VOCs or radionuclides may provide important early indications of a contaminant release and allow for timely identification and remediation of the source.

-Groundwater quality at BNL is routinely monitored through a network of approximately 670 on- and off-site wells (see SER Volume II, Groundwater Status Report, for details).
-In addition to water quality assessments, water levels are routinely measured in 725 of the wells to assess variations in the direction and velocity of groundwater flow.
-Groundwater flow directions in the vicinity of the Laboratory are shown in Figure 7-1.
+BNL maintains an extensive network of groundwater monitoring wells that are located on- and off-site.
+Water levels are routinely measured in about 725 of the wells to assess variations in the direction and velocity of groundwater flow.
+Groundwater flow directions near the Laboratory are shown in Figure 7-1.
+The Laboratory also routinely collects groundwater samples from approximately 650 of the wells to test for various contaminants that may be in the water (see SER Volume II, Groundwater Status Report, for details).

-The following active BNL facilities have groundwater monitoring programs: the Sewage

-Treatment Plant (STP), Waste Management Facility (WMF), Major Petroleum Facility (MPF), Alternating Gradient Synchrotron (AGS), Brookhaven Linac Isotope Producer (BLIP), Relativistic Heavy Ion Collider (RHIC), National Synchrotron Light Source II (NSLS-II), and several vehicle maintenance and petroleum storage facilities.
-Inactive facilities include the former Hazardous Waste Management Facility (HWMF), two former landfill areas, former Waste Concentration Facility (WCF) area, Brookhaven Graphite Research Reactor (BGRR), High Flux Beam Reactor (HFBR), and the Brookhaven Medical Research Reactor (BMRR).
+The following active BNL facilities have groundwater monitoring programs: the Sewage Treatment Plant (STP), Waste Management Facility (WMF), Major Petroleum Facility (MPF), Alternating Gradient Synchrotron (AGS), Brookhaven Linac Isotope Producer (BLIP), Relativistic Heavy Ion Collider (RHIC), National Synchrotron Light Source II (NSLS-II), and several vehicle maintenance and petroleum storage facilities.
+Inactive facilities are also monitored, including the former Hazardous Waste Management Facility (HWMF), two former landfill areas, former Waste Concentration Facility (WCF) area, Brookhaven Graphite Research Reactor (BGRR), High Flux Beam Reactor (HFBR), and the Brookhaven Medical Research Reactor (BMRR).
 Maps showing the main VOC and radionuclide plumes are provided as Figures 7-2 and 7-3, respectively.